Skip to main content

 Fishing

 Fishing covers a wide area around the park.
-You can fish from a vessel in the Gulf of Mexico, Water Turkey Bay and the Cocohatchee River except within 300 feet of the park beach along the gulf.
-The entire northern end of the park, from the middle of parking lot five to the pass, is closed to water entry.
+You can fish from a vessel in the Gulf of America, Water Turkey Bay and the Cocohatchee River except within 200 feet of the park beach along the Gulf.
+The entire northern end of the beach at the park, to the double red flags in the middle of parking area five, is closed to water entry.
 Anglers must remain completely on dry land.
+Fishing can occur from the shoreline along Wiggins Pass or wade-fish in Water Turkey Bay.

-• Fishing is prohibited in the swimming areas of the park.
+Fishing is prohibited in the swimming areas of the park.

-• A fishing license may be required.
+All fishing within the park must conform to regulations concerning size, number, method of capture and season.
+A fishing license may be required.
 More information is available at the Florida Fish and Wildlife Conservation Commission’s Fishing in Florida.

 Geo-Seeking